-The purpose of this letter is to provide comments on proposed amendments to the Radiation Protection Regulations as published in Canada Gazette, Part I, Volume 153, dated June 15, 2019.
+The Canadian Nuclear Association (CNA) and its members appreciate the opportunity to provide comments on the proposed amendments to the Radiation Protection Regulations as published in Canada Gazette, Part I, Volume 153, dated June 15, 2019.
+The CNA has collaborated with its members to review the proposed amendments in detail.
+Our detailed comments are contained in the attached document: however, the CNA would like to highlight the following issues: